 I recently added a few strawberry plants to my garden and I noticed their leaves started to yellow.
 Concerned about what could be causing it, I took to the web to find out more.
 Unfortunately, there wasn’t much out there, so I did some more digging.
-Here’s what I found about strawberries getting yellow leaves.
+Here’s what I found.

 Strawberry plants get yellow leaves most commonly from a lack of nutrients, but overwatering, improper growing zone, transplant shock, and pests can also contribute to the issue.
 For best results, check that your growing zone suits the strawberries and provide them with a quality fertilizer, such as organic compost.